 Your donations will help fill gaps for Whidbey Island households that aren’t met through existing funding streams.

-Examples of direct assistance include:
+Examples of assistance include:

 • child care subsidies